 Website accessibility and mootness.

 One way to moot a website accessibility claim would seem to be replacing the entire website as was done in Carroll v.
 New People’s Bank, Inc.,2018 WL 1659482 (W.D.
 Va.
 Apr.
 5, 2018).
 If the old inaccessible website no longer exists, claims arising out of its inaccessibility must be moot.
 Or maybe not.
 In Wu v.
 Jensen-Lewis Co, Inc. 2018 WL 5723122, at *3 (S.D.N.Y.
 Nov.
 1, 2018) the defendant tried the same defense that had worked in Carroll v.
-New People’s Bank; that is, that the plaintiffs claims were moot because the old website had been completely replace.
+New People’s Bank; that is, that the plaintiffs claims were moot because the old website had been completely replaced.
 The Court disagreed with an explanation that shows how important theory can be.
 The Court pointed out that Wu did not claim the website itself was a public accommodation.
 In that case replacing the entire website would have mooted the claim.
 Wu’s claim, on the contrary, was that the website was a service provided by a brick and mortar store.
 Exchanging one inaccessible service for another could not moot the basic claim.
-The logic isn’t flawless and requires at the very least an amended complaint, Wu v.
+The logic isn’t flawless and requires at the very least an amended complaint, but Wu v.
 Jensen-Lewis gives plaintiffs an easy way to plead around any possible mootness defense for website accessibility and strengthens the hand of plaintiffs’ counsel in the rapidly growing website accessibility litigation industry.

 A credit union win on website accessibility.